AISC Indoor Soccer Rules

 In mixed soccer, all rules for indoor soccer apply to all males with the additional following rules for females:

-2. No male to female contact – male players are not allowed to tackle female players (free kick awarded to female)
+- No male-to-female contact – male players are not allowed to tackle female players (free kick awarded to female)

-4. The female player can enter the goal semi circle
+- The female player can enter the goal semi-circle

-5. The goalkeeper is allowed to leave the goal semi circle and can play on the field
+- The goalkeeper is allowed to leave the goal semi-circle and can play on the field

-6. The “gentleman” rule applies to all mixed games – males must not play in an aggressive or threatening way against females players at all times.
+- The “gentleman” rule applies to all mixed games – males must not play aggressively or threateningly against female players at all times.
 Males are required to conduct themselves with “gentlemanly” conduct at all times.
-If a male player is playing in an aggressive &/or threatening fashion toward a female player (referees discretion) including striking the ball toward a female player, tackling or marking a female opponent, then the referee will award a free kick against the male player in question.
+If a male player is playing in an aggressive &/or threatening fashion toward a female player (referees’ discretion) including striking the ball toward a female player, tackling or marking a female opponent, then the referee will award a free kick against the male player in question.
 The exception to the rule is if a female player runs directly into the path of the ball to attempt to block a shot or chooses to stand in a wall, or if a female chooses to play as goalkeeper.